On tested Bousfield-Friedlander localizations: An application to functor calculus

 Arguing analogously to~\cite[Proposition 8.3]{TaggartUnitary} we see that a map $X \to Y$ is an acyclic fibration in the $n$-homogeneous model structure if and only if $X \to Y$ is a fibration in the degree $(n-1)$ model structure and a weak equivalence in the $n$-homogeneous model structure.
 So to complete the proof it suffices to show that if $X \to Y$ is a fibration in the degree $(n-1)$ model structure between degree $n$ functors, then $X \to Y$ is a weak equivalence in the $n$-homogeneous model structure.

 Consider the commutative diagram

-in which the left-most horizontal maps are equivalences since $X$ and $Y$ are assumed degree $n$.
-Since $X \to Y$ is assumed to be a fibration in the degree $(n-1)$-model structure the outer-most square is a homotopy pullback diagram and the left-most square is a homotopy pullback since two horizontal maps are equivalences.
-It follows that the right-most square is also a homotopy pullback.
+in which the left-most horizontal maps are equivalences since $X$ and $Y$ are assumed degree $n$, and hence the left square is a homotopy pullback square.
+Since $X \to Y$ is assumed to be a fibration in the degree $(n-1)$-model structure the outer-most square is a homotopy pullback diagram, thus the right-most square is also a homotopy pullback by definition of the Bousfield--Friedlander localized model structure.
 Since $\Fun(\es{C}, \es{D})$ is right proper, it now suffices to show that the map $P_{n-1}X \to P_{n-1}Y$ is a weak equivalence in the $n$-homogeneous model structure.

 By the general theory of right Bousfield localizations, a map $X \to Y$ is a weak equivalence in the $n$-homogeneous model structure if and only if the induced map

 is a weak equivalence of simplicial sets.
 The map $P_{n-1}X \to P_{n-1}Y$ is a weak equivalence in the $n$-homogeneous model structure since degree $(n-1)$ functors are trivial in the $n$-homogeneous model structure.
 Indeed, for every $T: A \to B$ in $T(P_{n-1})$, there is a homotopy fibre sequence